Welcome

 • Interface: LAN

-Please note: Configuring the proxy server is a separate task and is out of the scope of this document.
+Note: configuring the proxy server is a separate task and is out of the scope of this document.

-Unknown user redirect This technique is very useful for wireless internet service providers where new users can appear on the network at any time.
-You need a network configured like the one described above for transparent proxying.
-The workstations can be wired, wireless or a mixture.
 Here is an example using the same network configuration as before.
-You want any new users who join your network to be redirected to a "Welcome" page where they can read how to pay for the Internet services you provide.
-You should run a local DHCP and Web-server.
-Your current rule set should look like this
+You want any new users who join your network to be redirected to a “Welcome” page where they can read how to pay for the Internet services you provide.
+You should run a local DHCP and web-server.
+Your current rule set should look like this:

 Rule 1